 As in Pori there were no pilot investment, the benefits cannot be estimated in the economic sense.
 Most of the benefits are in the training and networking opportunities through the program.
-As well as the tools acquired from NOAH for creating Stormwater Program and other important information, that can be used in the future stormwater planning and risk management.
+As well as the tools and lessons learned acquired from NOAH which will be beneficial in creating the own Stormwater Program in Pori.